Login to Complete _an Application_ or to Access Judging Panel

 3. Upload the PROJECT PDF, PRESENTATION PDF and IMAGE FILES to the submission portal and finalize your submission

-A complete submission for each project includes the following:
+A completion submission for each project includes the following:

-Conceal references to student’s name, sponsor’s name and accredited school on any part of the Project PDF.
+Conceal references to student’s name, sponsor’s name, and accredited school on any part of the Project PDF.
 Identification of project authorship or school within the Project PDF will disqualify the submission.
+The Jury PDF may be in landscape or portrait orientation at the entrant’s discretion.
+In general, you are creating a presentation of your project.
+The page size should be 8-1/2” x 11”; may not exceed 16 pages; the file may not exceed 10MB total and, shall be in the following order:

 Page 1: Project Description and Introduction

-Combination of Text and Images; 12 pt minimum font size; 1/2" minimum margin on all sides, formatted and designed at entrant's discretion.
+· Combination of Text and Images; 12 pt minimum font size; formatted and designed at entrant's discretion.

 Project Name

-Project Synopsis (devoid of any identifying information such as school name or student) stating project description, requirements and design achievements.
+Project Synopsis (300 words maximum) stating project description, requirements, and design achievements.

-Entrants are encouraged to include any additional descriptive plans, sections, elevations and images of three-dimensional models to explain the design solution.
-These may be done by hand or computer.
+· Include any additional descriptive plans, sections, elevations, and images of three-dimensional models to explain the design solution.
+These may be done by hand or by using computer software.
 Please add graphic scale to the plans.
-Every submission should clearly depict the relationship of the project to its site context.
-The goal should be to help Jurors understand the qualities of your project as quickly and thoroughly as possible.
+Submission should clearly depict the relationship of the project to its site context.
+The goal is to tell a story which will help jurors understand your project.
 Sketches can be presented in any medium.
 Drawings may be combined with photographs on a single page.

-Select three images or pages from your entry that you feel best represent your project.
-Selected images may be shown in awards announcements and program publicity.
-Award-winning entry images will be displayed in the Design Awards Presentation Video.
+Select three (3) images from your submission that you feel best represent your project.
+Winning submissions may be shown in awards announcements and program publicity as outlined above.

 Format:

-The total size of PDF—all three pages combined—may not exceed 6MB of data.
+· The total size of the PDF—all three pages combined—may not exceed 6MB of data.

 Share